-The first staff recommendation is to change the area proposed for the Downtown Lehigh Acres from Central Urban to Intensive Development.
-This change is intended as an incentive for redevelopment of this most important area of Lehigh Acres.
-The increase in density will allow this area to develop into a dense urban form, with the capability to capture trips and ultimately reduce Lehigh Acres impact on the rest of the county's road system.
 The second, third, and fourth recommendations are to expand the Industrial Development Future Land Use designations within the community.
 The WRT report includes a needs/demand analysis that demonstrates a current deficit of industrial acreage of 444 acres, see WRT Table 10.
 In order to partially address this deficit staff is recommending several map changes.

-The recommended expansion includes two undeveloped properties immediately south of the existing designation and east of Leonard Boulevard.
+The recommended expansion includes two undeveloped properties immediately south of the existing industrial designation and east of Leonard Boulevard.
 The industrial area of Lehigh Acres is approaching buildout and room for expansion is needed.
 The undeveloped area immediately to the south of the existing industrial area is an obvious candidate.
+These parcels are currently in the Central Urban Future Land Use Category.
+The size of these parcels is approximately 42 acres.
+The change in the Future Land Use Map to Industrial Development will not increase the allowable residential density of the property.
 Staff understands that there is an existing Development Order for a church facility on the property, and that use, under Policy 2.1.3, would remain consistent with this change in land use category.
 Staff also realizes that things change and a new Development order may someday be applied for, asking for industrial use.

-The third change includes a strip of lots immediately north of the existing designated Industrial park.
+The third change includes a strip of lots immediately north of the existing designated industrial park.
 These lots have already been developed with light industrial uses.
+The total area of these parcels is approximately 6 acres.

 The fourth recommended Future Land Use Map change involves property south of SR 82 and southeast of Blackstone Drive.
-The Existing MPD is consistent with the Industrial Development category and this change reflects what is the expected development on the site.
+The area is currently in the Urban Community Future Land Use Category.
+The combined size of these parcels is approximately 41 acres.
+The change in the Future Land Use Map to Industrial Development will not increase the allowable residential density of the property.
+The Existing MPD is consistent with the Industrial Development category and this change reflects the development expected on the site.
 This site is relatively large and staff recognizes the difficulty in establishing new areas for industrial uses in the community.
-The site is already approved for industrial uses with an MPD zoning designation and is thus an ideal candidate to be redesignated into the Industrial Development category.
+The site is already approved for industrial uses with an MPD zoning designation and is thus an ideal candidate to be designated into the Industrial Development category.